-Ads on LinkedIn is one of the most effective forms of social media marketing.
+LinkedIn Advertising is one of the most effective forms of social media marketing.

--LinkedIn Ads is giving you a chance and an edge to connect with audience members who may be more interested to keep scrolling past when they’re scrolling through their Facebook feeds and see your ad, but who are happy to engage when they’re in a business mindset.
+-LinkedIn Ads is giving you a chance and an edge to connect with audience members.
+Who may be more interested to keep scrolling past when they’re scrolling through their Facebook feeds and see your ad.
+But who is happy to engage when they’re in a business mindset.

 the most publicized difference between LinkedIn and other social networks is its audience.

 Users on the network have a higher income, skew older, more educated, and than those on almost all other platforms.

 With LinkedIn, you can target by job title, location, industry, skills, years of experience, interests, level of education, and more.